 At the basic level, ovens are used to bake and broil.
 Regular ovens use a lot of energy to cook.
 The convection fans at the back of some ovens move hot air around the food.
 They are available in both gas and electric ovens.
 This is the principle behind the toaster ovens.
 According to Molly Price of CNET, they produce better tasting food when compared to air-fryers.

-These are probes which enable you to monitor the temperature in the chamber without having to open the oven.
+These are probes that enable you to monitor the temperature in the chamber without having to open the oven.

 Some mini ovens can even be powered by the car cigarette lighter socket such as the Travel Buddy 12 volt oven.

-The purpose of this oven buying guide is only to help you make a personal decision.
-If you have considered factors such as budget, counter space, how often you cook certain foods, and the pros and cons of each appliance, you shall be better placed to make the right decision.
+The purpose of this oven buying guide is only to help you make a wise decision.
+If you have considered factors such as budget, counter space, cooking frequency, and the pros and cons of each appliance, you shall be better placed to make the right decision.
 Ultimately, the best choice is the one you’ll use the most.
+For available ovens, visit Yeobuild HomeStore